Schr\"odinger symmetry of Schwarzschild-(A)dS black hole mechanics

+Playing with this new parameter $\kappa$ should lead to a new phenomenology for quantum black holes.
+It is very different from modified gravity theories, which usually propose modifications of the Hamiltonian operator but do not consider non-linear self-interaction terms.
+We consider such symmetry-protected non-linear extension of the Wheeler-de Witt equation as a universal template for the effective dynamics of quantum black holes.
+It would be enlightening to understand which quantum gravity models or scenarii generate such quantum black hole dynamics.

-We would like to conclude with the remark that, using the phase-amplitude factorization of the wave-function $\Psi = \sqrt{\rho} e^{i\theta}$, the Schr\"odinger equation and its non-linear extension can be understood as Navier-Stokes' equation for compressible fluid dynamics leading to the hydrodynamics reformulation of quantum mechanics, e.g. \cite{Horvathy:2009kz}.
+We would like to conclude with the remark that, using the phase-amplitude factorization of the wave-function $\Psi = \sqrt{\rho} e^{i\theta}$, the Schr\"odinger equation and its non-linear extension can be understood as Navier-Stokes' equation for compressible fluid dynamics leading to the hydrodynamics reformulation of quantum mechanics, e.g. see the original seminal work by Madelung \cite{Madelung} and the more recent analysis \cite{Horvathy:2009kz}.
 Since black hole mechanics is invariant under the $d$=2 Schr\"odinger group, this means that we get an intriguing mapping between black hole quantum mechanics and two-dimensional hydrodynamics.
 It is tempting to speculate that this could be related to a fluid dynamics for gravitational quanta on the black hole horizon considered as a 2d membrane (as in the corner dynamics for general relativity \cite{Donnelly:2020xgu}).
 A more down-to-earth expectation is this mapping surely provides a promising avenue to reformulate quantum black hole as a many-body Schr\"{o}dinger system.
 In fact, it opens the door to the possibility of a new class of analogue condensed matter models for black holes, cosmology and quantum gravity phenomenology, based on an exact mapping of symmetries, conserved charges and dynamics, instead of focusing on shaping and manufacturing equivalents of space-time metrics.

 \textit{\textbf{Acknowledgements.}} The work of J. Ben Achour is supported by the Alexander von Humboldt foundation and the Sir John Templeton foundation.